isene/RTFM/README.md

 ![Ruby](https://img.shields.io/badge/language-Ruby-red) [![Gem Version](https://badge.fury.io/rb/rtfm-filemanager.svg)](https://badge.fury.io/rb/rtfm-filemanager) ![Unlicense](https://img.shields.io/badge/license-Unlicense-green) ![Stay Amazing](https://img.shields.io/badge/Stay-Amazing-important)

+What other features can I cram into this file manager?

 ## What?
 RTFM is a file manager for the terminal written in Ruby.
 It lets you browse directories and view the content of directories and files.
 Files are syntax